-The 'preceding-sibling' and 'following-sibling' axes SHOULD NOT used.
+The 'preceding-sibling' and 'following-sibling' axes SHOULD NOT used, however they MAY be used if document order is not relevant to the outcome of the expression.

 A server is only required to maintain the relative XML document order of all instances of a particular user-ordered list or leaf-list.
 The 'preceding-sibling' and 'following-sibling' axes MAY be used if they are evaluated in a context where the context node is a user-ordered 'list' or 'leaf-list'.